Russia downs 20 drones over Crimea following a spate of attacks on Moscow

-The bridge connecting Crimea and Russia carries heavy significance for Moscow, both logistically and psychologically, as a key artery for military and civilian supplies and as an assertion of Kremlin control of the peninsula it illegally annexed in 2014.

-Last week, a Ukrainian sea drone hit a Russian tanker near the bridge, while an attack on the bridge last month killed a couple and seriously wounded their daughter, leaving a span of the roadway hanging perilously.
-The damage appeared to be less severe than that caused by an assault in October, but it again highlighted the bridge’s vulnerability.

-The attempted drone and missile attacks follow three consecutive days of drone attacks on the Russian capital, Moscow.
-Firing drones at Russia, after more than 17 months of war, has little apparent military value for Ukraine but the strategy has served to unsettle Russians and bring home to them the conflict’s consequences.
+The overnight attacks followed three consecutive days of drone attacks on the Russian capital, Moscow.
+Firing drones at Russia, after more than 17 months of war has little apparent military value for Ukraine, but the strategy has served to unsettle Russians and bring home to them the conflict’s consequences.

 Drone attacks have increased in recent weeks both on Moscow and on Crimea, which Russia annexed from Ukraine in 2014 — a move that most of the world considered illegal.